WGBH-MLA/AAPB2/app/views/exhibits/witnessing-new-mexico/3-sharing-stories.md

 **[*¡Colores!*, "Golden Dawn: The Pueblo Paintings of Pablita Velarde"](/catalog/cpb-aacip-191-0000002n) (KNME-TV, Albuquerque, NM, January 11, 1994)**

-The 75-year-old painter Pablita Velarde, also known as Tse Tsan (Santa Clara Pueblo), began her painting career at the age of fourteen.
+The seventy-five-year-old painter Pablita Velarde, also known as Tse Tsan (Santa Clara Pueblo), began her painting career at the age of fourteen.
 In *¡Colores!*, "Golden Dawn: The Pueblo Paintings of Pablita Velarde," she talks about her art, her life, and the things that have inspired her.

 **[*¡Colores!*, "Building Bridges, Binding Generations: Hispanic Women and Their Art"](/catalog/cpb-aacip-191-32r4xmd1) (New Mexico PBS, Albuquerque, NM)**

-In *¡Colores!*, "Building Bridges, Binding Generations: Hispanic Women and Their Art," Hispanic women examine their roles in their communities; in their relationships with men, their families, and their culture.
+In *¡Colores!*, "Building Bridges, Binding Generations: Hispanic Women and Their Art," Hispanic women examine their roles in their communities: in their relationships with men, their families, and their culture.

 **[*¡Colores!*, "Notable New Mexicans 2006"](/catalog/cpb-aacip-a0ca6700f89) (KNME-TV, Albuquerque, NM, 2006)**